CharlesWang-lq/FPSProject/README.md

 scope for sniper, rfile and machinegun✅

+UI for how much ammo you have left (not just the ammo in your magazine, but the whole gun)✅

 there are serval already knew bug exist in the game bug such as when player reach the edge or conner of the playground, there is a possiblity to fall off,